trkin/rails_administrate_tips/README.md

 bundle add administrate

 rails generate administrate:install
-# this will generate dashboard and controller for each existing ApplicationRecord
+# this will generate app/dashboard/name_dashboard.rb and
+# app/controllers/admin/name_controller.rb for each existing ApplicationRecord
 ```

 It depends on Spockets so when you are using Propshaft there is an error